 As you progress through your course, students will also get the opportunity to go on an optional field course in either second or third year.
 We give you a choice of fascinating habitats to explore, from dramatic landscapes in remote corners of the globe, to complex ecosystems operating right under our noses:

-- Tropical Rainforest Biology Field Course - Borneo
+- Tropical Forest Ecology and Conservation Field Course - Borneo

-- Animal Ecology and Behaviour Field Course - Peak District
+- Population and Community Ecology Field Course - Peak District

 - Behavioural Ecology Field Course - Portugal